stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 write.csv(topfifteen, "~/6306DoingDataScience/6306CaseStudy2/Data/top15AIP.csv", row.names = FALSE)
 ```

 When initially reviewing the data for GP and AIP, countries with only one respondent frequently appeared in the topfifteen dataframes.
-We decided to set a new threshold, requiring at least five respondents to be considered in the top-15 list.
+We decided to set a new threshold, requiring a country to have at least five respondents before being considered in the top-15 list.
 This caused a drastic change to the topfifteen dataframes for both AIP and GP, with the overall population dropping from 84 countries to 33.
 Countries such as Myanmar, Sri Lanka, Qatar, Panama, Nicaragua, etc.... which only had one respondent were replaced with Greece, Romania, Norway, and Spain.
 Countries that were removed from the topfifteen data frames that had more than one respondent were Austria, Malaysia, Uruguay, Ecuador and Colombia, which all had three or less respondents.
-European nations dominated both top-15 lists, with European nations owning the top seven spots for GP, and top three spots for AIP.
+Following this threshold reset, European nations dominated both top-15 lists, with European nations owning the top seven spots for GP, and top three spots for AIP.
 European nations comprised 23 of the 30 spots on both top-15 lists (~77%)

 A high AIP score strongly correlates to high development of a country.
 There are no countries of low human development in the top 15 and only 1/5 of the respondents are of medium development.
 Fully 1/3 of the top 15 are very highly developed.
 Interestingly enough 1/3 of the top 15 in AIP are island nations.